Chart Color Schemes

 Balga - Mirrabooka is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Balga - Mirrabooka, as per the latest Census, 73.7% of dwellings were houses, with the remaining 26.3% being semi-detached, apartments, or other types.
-This compares to Perth metro's 59.6% houses and 40.4% other dwellings.
-Home ownership in Balga - Mirrabooka stood at 19.6%, with mortgaged dwellings at 36.2% and rented ones at 44.2%.
-The median monthly mortgage repayment was $1,482, lower than Perth metro's average of $1,950.
-Median weekly rent in Balga - Mirrabooka was $305, below Perth metro's $350 and the national average of $375.
-Nationally, Balga - Mirrabooka's mortgage repayments were significantly lower than the Australian average of $1,863.
+Dwelling structure in Balga - Mirrabooka, as per the latest Census, had 73.7% houses and 26.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Perth metro had 59.6% houses and 40.4% other dwellings.
+Home ownership in Balga - Mirrabooka was at 19.6%, with the rest being mortgaged (36.2%) or rented (44.2%).
+The median monthly mortgage repayment was $1,482, below Perth metro's average of $1,950.
+Median weekly rent in Balga - Mirrabooka was $305, compared to Perth metro's $350.
+Nationally, Balga - Mirrabooka's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing